OHI-Science/ohiprep_v2025/globalprep/spp/v2025/README.md

 **Note:** Some of these queries take a long time, so the results are saved in the `iucn` folder to avoid having to re-run.

+Also calculate global and regional population trends.

 2. `2_set_up_spatial_data.Rmd`

-Update geographic scope of IUCN regional assessments (for *MEOW* and *LME* regions) if necessary.
+Update geographic scope of IUCN regional assessments (for *MEOW* regions), if necessary.

-Set up spatial layers in Gall-Peters, 100 km<sup>2</sup> cells.
+Set up spatial layers in Gall-Peters, 100 km<sup>2</sup> cells. (necessary?)

 Layers copied from previous year:

 - Cell ID (cells are sequentially numbered for combining with tabular data)
 - Ocean area

-Marine protected area layers generated:
+Marine protected area layers generated: (necessary?)

 - Classification
 - Year of protection
 - Proportion of protection

-Archived methods (update only if necessary):
-- Exclusive Economic Zones (EEZ)
-- Marine Ecoregions of the World (MEOW)
-- Bathymetry

 3. `3_assess_iucn_spatial_data.Rmd`